Thursday, February 21st @6:30pm

 Among other guests at the concert will be Ben Stevenson, another recent Butler School of Music graduate who will be writing a brand new oratorio for winds and choir discussing the impact his religious beliefs have had on him.
-Sasha Malikov, local pianist, also makes his soloist debut with Density512 playing Stravinsky’s Concerto for Piano and Winds.
+Martin Kesuma, local pianist, also makes his soloist debut with Density512 playing Stravinsky’s Concerto for Piano and Winds.

 Symphonies of Wind Instruments (1945 version)

 Mass (1944-48) interspersed with Symphony of Proverbs: Part I (2019-?)

 Mass I. Kyrie ...
 Igor Stravinsky

 Mass III.
 Credo